presi300/personal-site-v2/README.md

 ‎

 - Dynamically add new "applications".
 Yep, all of the "Apps" are actually just JSX files, stored in the **/components/Apps/ActualApps** folder.
 Adding a new one...
-If you for some reason feel like doing that is as simple as adding a new file in the aformentioned folder and importing it in the **/components/Apps/AppMapper.jsx** file.
+If you for some reason feel like doing that, it's as simple as adding a new file in the aforementioned folder and importing it in the **/components/Apps/AppMapper.jsx** file.
 After you've done all that, your new "application" should get its own bespoke launcher and window on both mobile and desktop.

   ‎